mnilson/dropwizard/docs/source/manual/configuration.rst

 ====================== ================ ======================================================================
 Name                   Default          Description
 ====================== ================ ======================================================================
 appenders              console appender The set of AppenderFactory appenders to which requests will be logged.
+Custom appenders must be capable of handling IAccessEvent events.
                                         See :ref:`logging <man-configuration-logging>` for more info.
 ====================== ================ ======================================================================